Phoenix DUI Attorney

 Our legal team has significant experience in dealing with all types of DUI cases including, DUI with injury, DUI & drugs, aggravated DUI, extreme DUI, super extreme DUI, underage DUI and DUI Homicide.
 We understand the severe penalties that can result from a DUI conviction and will launch an aggressive defense on your behalf to ensure your case is resolved under the most favorable terms possible.
 Mr. Buckallew has handled DUI cases in most courts throughout the Valley with a wide range of successful outcomes, including trial acquittals, dismissals, charge reductions to non-DUI offenses and will launch an aggressive defense to ensure that he achieves the best outcome possible in your case.
 Mr. Buckallew personally handles each case from start to finish to ensure each client receives the expertise and personalized attention it deserves.

-If you would like a member of the team to review your case and legal options, contact a Tempe DUI defense attorney from the Firm today!
+If you would like a member of the team to review your case and legal options, contact a Phoenix DUI defense attorney from the Firm today!